 Cake placement date: February 26

 Where is the cake now?: The cake continued to stay outside in the back patio area.
-Mount Pleasant Estates announced through their Facebook page that they re-painted the cake into a wedding theme.
-It is not known yet if it is still in public display.
-(May 2017)
+On September 2016, Mount Pleasant Estates announced through their Facebook page that they re-painted the cake into a wedding theme.
+It is on public display.
+See “Repainted Cakes” (February 2018)

-Memories: The cake was originally placed inside the tasting room; it has been since moved to the deck of the Appelation Cafe, where it still sits (as of 7/10/2016).
+Memories: The cake was originally placed inside the tasting room; then it was moved to the deck of the Appelation Cafe, where it sat until September 2016.
 According to an employee, the general manager wanted people to see more than just the cake so it was strategically placed in the back of the cafe!